 The big question here is, how does this affect the actual cost of living adjustment for benefits?
 Would it result in a larger benefit increase for seniors?

-Using the CPI-E data available from December 1982, we can go back and do a year by year comparison with the CPI-W, the version that’s currently being used.
+Using the CPI-E data available from December 1982, we can go back and do a year-by-year comparison with the CPI-W, the version that’s currently being used.

-Well, there are a few problems with the measurement method.
+Additionally, there are a few problems with the measurement method.
 First, the Bureau of Labor Statistics is very blunt about this being an “experimental” index.
 The Government Accountability Office also released a report this year that identified several issues with the potential accuracy of the CPI, and specifically mentioned the small sample size of the CPI-E as a factor.

 The CPI-E sounds great to many folks who receive Social Security benefits and feel like their costs go up more than their Social Security income does.
 But ultimately, there is no magic formula that works well enough to keep everyone happy.